 To stop the console:

 There are a few issues which can come up when running an ACNET console at home.
-If you have a home router, it will block outside connections to your PC's X server.
+Your home router will most likely block outside connections to your PC's X server.

-The easiest way to run a console behind a home router is to use the "CnsRun VIASSH" and "clx PuTTY" items in the Start->Programs->Acnet menu.
-These will use the ssh protocol, which is able to tunnel your X connection through your router.
-If you don't have "CnsRun VIASSH" in your Acnet menu, install the latest Exceed Customizations as described above.
+The easiest way to run a console behind a home router is to use the "CnsRun VIASSH" item in the Start->Programs->Accelerator Controls menu.
+This will use the ssh X11 forwarding to tunnel your X connection through your router.

 Home users can use the Controls Web Proxy to access Fermilab web pages which are restriced to on-site access and web servers which are inside the controls firewall.